 East Hampton is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,122 people and three constituent neighborhoods, East Hampton is the 716th largest community in New York.
-Much of the housing stock in East Hampton was built prior to World War II, making it one of the older and more historic villages in the country.
+East Hampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 East Hampton home prices are not only among the most expensive in New York, but East Hampton real estate also consistently ranks among the most expensive in America.

-East Hampton is a decidedly white-collar village, with fully 88.87% of the workforce employed in white-collar jobs, well above the national average.
-Overall, East Hampton is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in East Hampton who work in sales jobs (18.83%), management occupations (17.00%), and art, media, and design (10.12%).
+East Hampton is a decidedly white-collar village, with fully 91.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, East Hampton is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in East Hampton who work in sales jobs (21.22%), management occupations (20.35%), and art, media, and design (8.17%).

 Of important note, East Hampton is also a village of artists.
 East Hampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape East Hampton’s character.

-A relatively large number of people in East Hampton telecommute to their jobs.
-Overall, about 9.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, East Hampton is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Even though East Hampton is a smaller village, it has many people who hop on public transportation – mostly taxis for their daily commute to work.
+Even though East Hampton is a smaller village, it has many people who hop on public transportation – mostly the subway for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The people who call East Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Hampton residents report their race to be White, followed by Asian.
-Important ancestries of people in East Hampton include German, Irish, Italian, and French .
+Important ancestries of people in East Hampton include German, Italian, Irish, and Scottish.

 The most common language spoken in East Hampton is English.
 Other important languages spoken here include Spanish and Portuguese.